 14) Do Not Give a Statement to Any Insurance Company

 The insurer of the other driver will contact you shortly after the accident, but do not give a recorded or written statement to them.
 They are working on behalf of the other driver and will often employ tactics designed to trick you into saying something they can use against you.
 They may also try to offer you a settlement in an attempt to quickly settle the case and minimize their pay out.
-When they call, simply and firmly tell them you are represented by Cantor Crane and your attorney will contact them.
+When they call, simply and firmly tell them you are represented by the Cantor team and your attorney will contact them.

 Contact an Arizona Motorcycle Lawyer and Start Building a Strong Case in Order to Protect Yourself!